DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 Many of us want to pick nice colors for our plots, in R, colors are defined with HEX codes (in this case, `nova_palette[1]` is  `#78AAA9`).

-You can find a [generator for colorblind-accessible color palettes here](https://venngage.com/tools/accessible-color-palette-generator), a useful tool for exploring [HEX colors here, complete with colorblindness simulator at the bottom of the page](https://www.colorhexa.com/78aaa9), and a [brief education primer, complete with colorblindness palette simulator, here](https://davidmathlogic.com/colorblind/).
+You can find a generator for colorblind-accessible color palettes [here](https://venngage.com/tools/accessible-color-palette-generator), a useful tool for exploring HEX colors, complete with colorblindness simulator at the bottom of the page [here](https://www.colorhexa.com/78aaa9), and a brief education primer, complete with colorblindness palette simulator, [here](https://davidmathlogic.com/colorblind/).

 Now we can color the violin geom with our desired Hex using `fill`.
 Notably, this only works when the `fill argument` is not inside of `aes()`: